WHAT IS THE SCHENGEN AREA AND A SCHENGEN VISA?

 I NEED A SCHENGEN VISA – WHAT DO I DO NOW?

-1. Contact the embassy of the country you are travelling to first or if you are travelling more than once to the Schengen area then apply for the visa at the embassy of the country you stay for the most amount of time.
-Note: You can apply for a single entry visa, double entry visa (twice) or multiple entry visa (3 or more times entry to Schengen area)
+1. Contact the embassy (TLS for France) or visa application centre for the country you are travelling to first.
+If you are travelling more than once to the Schengen area then apply for the visa at the embassy of the country you stay for the most amount of time or if equal time in each main destination then its the first country you stay in.
+Note: You can apply for a single entry visa, double entry visa (twice) or multiple entry visa (3 or more times entry to Schengen area).

-2. Pay for the tour with UKstudy Tours and contact us to get a visa letter showing hotel accommodation.
+2. Pay for the tour with UKstudy Tours (which should be departing about 3 weeks after your appointment date to ensure visa process is completed) and contact us to get a visa letter showing hotel accommodation (which you will need with other paperwork for your appointment - see below for other items required)

 3. Take your visa letter and ticket with all your required items to the embassy appointment (see below for the list of items you generally need)

-4. If you are not successful in your application for the Schengen visa then contact UKstudy Tours to receive your money back for the tour.
+4. If you are not successful in your application for the Schengen visa then contact UKstudy Tours immediately to receive your money back for the tour (other cost involved unfortunately cannot be refunded).

 LIST OF ITEMS GENERALLY NEEDED FOR EMBASSIES